xelisce/computing-a-levels-revision/README.md

 - Transmitting and receiving data both ways

 REMEMBER the server always needs to run before the client
-## 4. Web
+## 4. Web and databases
-This section is for project based code, and comprises Flask, Jinja, HTML, etc in two different implementations:
+This section is for project based code, and comprises Flask, Jinja, HTML, CSS in three different implementations:
+- Without database
 - SQL
 - NoSQL
 Syllabus states: